tengrommel/ea/sys/readme.md

 We could implement a file reader that counts the number of lines with just a reader.
 The resulting program will try to emulate what the Unix wc -l command does.

+# Closer and seeker
+> There are two other interfaces that related to readers: io.Closer and io.Seeker:

+    type Closer interface {
+        Close() error
+    }

+    type Seeker interface {
+        Seek(offset int64, whence int) (int64, error)
+    }

+These are usually combined with io.Reader, and the resulting interfaces are as follows:

+    type ReadCloser interface {
+        Reader
+        Closer
+    }
+    type ReadSeeker interface {
+        Reader
+        Seeker
+    }

+The Close method ensures that the resource gets released and avoids leaks, while the Seek method makes it possible to move the cursor of the current object(for example, a Writer) to the desired offset from the start/end of the file, or from its current position.

+The os.File structure implements this method so that it satisifes all the listed interfaces.
+It is possible to close the file when the operations are concluded, or to move the current cursor around, depending on what you are trying to achieve.

+# Writing to file
+> As we have seen for reading, there are different ways to write files, each one with its own flaws and strengths.
+In the ioutil package, for instance, we have another function called WriteFile that allows us to execute the whole operation in one line.
+This includes opening the file, writing its contents, and then closing it.